 Anxiety disorders often occur with other problems, such as:

 - A physical problem, such as heart or lung disease.
 A complete medical examination may be needed before an anxiety disorder can be diagnosed.

 A panic attack is a sudden feeling of extreme anxiety or intense fear without a clear cause or when there is no danger.
 Panic attacks are common.
 They sometimes occur in otherwise healthy people.
-An attack starts suddenly and usually lasts from 5 to 20 minutes but may last even longer, up to a few hours.
-You have the most anxiety about 10 minutes after the attack starts.
+Panic attacks usually last only a few minutes, but an attack may last longer.
+And for some people, the anxiety can get worse quickly during the attack.

 Symptoms include feelings of dying or losing control of yourself, rapid breathing ( hyperventilation ), numbness or tingling of the hands or lips, and a racing heart.
 You may feel dizzy, sweaty, or shaky.
 Other symptoms include trouble breathing, chest pain or tightness, and an irregular heartbeat.
 These symptoms come on suddenly and without warning.